metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

 ### Binning Results

-Binning is a critical process in metagenomics that involves grouping DNA fragments, known as contigs, into bins that likely originate from the same organism or genome.
+Binning is a process in metagenomics that involves grouping DNA fragments, known as contigs, into bins that likely originate from the same organism or genome.
 This technique is essential for reconstructing genomes from mixed microbial communities, where DNA from various organisms is intermingled, and there is often no prior knowledge of the species present.